exercism/v3/languages/fsharp/exercises/concept/lists/.meta/design.md

 - Know how to define an empty and non-empty list.
 - Know how to add an element to a list.
 - Know some common list functions (counting, reversing).
+- Know how to pattern match on lists.

 ## Out of scope